Neonplatypus/MAGENTA-Voice/README.md

-MAGENTA VOICE it is an indevelopment IoT platform.
+MAGENTA VOICE it is an indevelopment IoT Program.